Azure/cortana-intelligence-population-health-management/Spark/Manual Deployment Guide/AMLworkbench/train-flow-2.md

 1. An installed copy of [Azure ML Workbench](https://docs.microsoft.com/en-us/azure/machine-learning/preview/overview-what-is-azure-ml) following the [quick start installation guide](https://docs.microsoft.com/en-us/azure/machine-learning/preview/quickstart-installation) to install the program and create a workspace.
 1. Launch Azure ML Workbench
-1. Create a new project
+1. Create a new project.
+We call this newly created Azure ML Workbench project folder as `your project` folder.
-1. Copy two notebook files: 1\_Data\_Preparation\_AML.ipynb and 2\_ Model\_Training\_AML.ipynb from [AMLworkbench folder](./AMLworkbench) into the newly created Azure ML project folder.
+1. Copy two notebook files: 1\_Data\_Preparation\_AML.ipynb and 2\_ Model\_Training\_AML.ipynb from `AMLworkbench` folder into `your project` folder.
 1. Within Azure ML workbench GUI, click *File* and then click *Open Command Prompt*.
 In the appearing CLI console run following command.
-When the command is executed successfully, two files *myspark.compute* and *myspark.runconfig* will be generated in the *aml_config* folder of the Azure ML project folder.
+When the command is executed successfully, two files *myspark.compute* and *myspark.runconfig* will be generated in the `aml_config` folder of `your project` folder.

         az ml computetarget attach --name myspark --address <cluster name>-ssh.azurehdinsight.net  --username sshuser --password <password> --type cluster

 	> In above command, *myspark* indicates the name created by the user for this remote spark cluster compute environment.
 The user also need to replace <cluster name\> as the the name of the provisioned spark cluster.
 For example, when the spark cluster name is readmitguideyz, the correpsondig parameter is "readmitguideyz-ssh.azurehdinsight.net". *sshuser* indicates the cluster's SSH user name.
 The default value of SSH user name is `sshuser`, unless you changed it during provisioning of the cluster.
 Please also replace <password\> with the SSH password.

-1. In the Azure ML workbench GUI, locate and open file myspark.compute in the *aml_config *folder of the project folder.
+1. In the Azure ML workbench GUI, locate and open file myspark.compute in the *aml_config *folder of `your project` folder.
 1. Set property "yarnDeployMode" to "client".
 The purpose is to enable create a Docker container in the Spark cluster.

 		yarnDeployMode: client